For some men, the idea of couples or marriage counselling is a daunting concept.

 If you are concerned about couples counselling, individual counselling may be an option.
 Although this is focusing on one person, it can still help to improve your relationship if it assists you to communicate better.
 This can be a first step or as an alternative.

 Couples counselling is very unlikely to cause any harm in your relationship and is far more likely to improve it.
-If you’re anxious about it, give one our MensLine Australia counsellors a call on 1300 78 99 78.
+If you’re anxious about it, speak to a MensLine Australia counsellor.